sapcc/limes/docs/users/api-v1-specification.md

 *subcapacities*, i.e. a list of individual capacities with individual properties.

 Subcapacities will only be displayed for supported resources, and only if subcapacity scraping has been enabled for that resource in Limes' configuration.
-If enabled, the resource will have a `subresources` key containing an array of objects.
-For example, extending the example from above, the `projects[0].services[0].resources[1]` object might look like this:
+If enabled, the resource will have a `subcapacities` key containing an array of objects.
+For example, extending the example from above, the `clusters[0].services[0].resources[1]` object might look like this:

 ```json